Employment Law Cases

 Philosophical belief discrimination and transgender issues

-To qualify as a ‘philosophical belief’ the belief must satisfy the five criteria set out in Grainger v Nicholson:
+To qualify as a ‘philosophical belief’ under s.
+10 of the Equality Act 2010, the belief must satisfy the five criteria set out in Grainger v Nicholson case:

 - the belief must be genuinely held

 - it must be a belief and not an opinion or viewpoint based on the present state of information available

 - it must be a belief as to a weighty and substantial aspect of human life and behaviour

 - it must attain a certain level of cogency, seriousness, cohesion and importance, and

 - it must be worthy of respect in a democratic society, not be incompatible with human dignity and not conflict with the fundamental rights of others